ParentJA/taxi/README.md

 ## Authentication

 Authentication is the cornerstone of any app that handles user data.
+It allows users to maintain privacy within the app, while gaining access to the full set of features afforded with registration.

+With Django REST Framework (DRF), we have three authentication classes to choose from: `BasicAuthentication`, `TokenAuthentication`, and `SessionAuthentication`.
+We can eliminate `BasicAuthentication` right off the bat because it doesn't offer enough security for production environments.
+Between the remaining two classes, we choose `TokenAuthentication` because it offers the best support for both desktop and mobile clients.
+The idea is simple--the server generates a token for a user on login and that token can be used from any device to gain access to protected APIs.

-Let's start by setting up our app to authenticate with tokens.
+Let's start by setting up our app to allow token-based authentication.
+We install the `rest_framework` and `rest_framework.authtoken` apps and we tell DRF to use `TokenAuthentication` by default.

 **taxi/settings.py**